nektro/zigmod/docs/tutorial.md

 zigmod init
 ```

-Zigmod's init wizard will ask you if the current project is an application or a library and setup some initial properties in your `zig.mod`.
+Zigmod's init wizard will ask you if the current project is an application or a library and setup some initial properties in your `zigmod.yml`.
 However, if you do plan to have a project that is both a library to be used in other Zig projects and an application itself, don't fret.
 For Zigmod is able to support both of thses configurations simultaneously.

 The wizard will also ask if you'd like it setup any additional metadata files such as `.gitignore` or `LICENSE` for you.